Skip to Content

 4. Clean Dust and Debris

-Removing all dust and debris particles is vital to allow the planks and adhesive to create a seamless contact with the floor.
+Removing all dust and debris particles is vital to allow the planks and adhesive to create seamless contact with the floor.

 Even the smallest debris can affect the longevity of a particular area, requiring maintenance and repairs.